What is Live Streaming Technology and How Does it Work?

 Camera

-To live stream, a camera is a must.
-However, there is a wide range of appropriate cameras to choose from.
+Cameras are essential tools for live streams, but choosing the right one from the extensive available offer may be challenging.
 You could go with anything from a simple webcam to a 4K streaming camera and all the way up to a television-grade camcorder.
-To start, you could also choose to use a smartphone with a high-quality camera.
-It eliminates the need to have any other devices as well.
+You could also choose to use a smartphone with a high-quality camera, eliminating the need for any other devices.

 Microphones

-While most cameras have built-in microphones, many live streamers opt for an external mic since it provides a simple way to improve the audio quality of a stream.
+Most cameras have built-in microphones, but still, many live streamers opt for an external mic.
+It provides a simple way to improve the audio quality of a stream.

-A simple lapel or handheld mic are two popular options since both are relatively inexpensive.
+A simple lapel or handheld mic are two popular options, both relatively inexpensive.
 If you’re on a shoestring budget, you could also use the built-in microphone in your smartphone.
-However, make sure you live stream from an area where there’s not a lot of ambient noise as that could hamper the audio quality.
+However, live streams are from an area where there’s not a lot of ambient noise since it could hamper the audio quality.

 Broadcasting Software Solution

-In addition to a live streaming solution, many broadcasters benefit from broadcasting software.
-These tools offer a wide range of functionality, including source switching, simulcasting, adding graphic overlays, editing streams in real-time, and even encoding.
+These tools offer a wide range of functionality, including source switching, simulcasting, adding graphic overlays, editing streams in real time, and even encoding.

-OBS Studio is an example of an essential, free streaming software that many broadcasters start with.
+OBS Studio is an example of an open-source and free video streaming software that many broadcasters start with.
 However, many benefit from upgrading to paid tools.
-Check out our broadcasting software comparison to check out the features and use cases of some of the top tools on the market.
+Read our broadcasting software comparison to check out the features and use cases of some of the top tools on the market.

 Encoder